DebugML/exlib/fix/README.md

 ## Contact
 Please reach out to us if you have any questions or suggestions.
 You can submit an issue or pull request, or send an email to helenjin@seas.upenn.edu.

-Thank you for your interest in the FIX benchamrk.
+Thank you for your interest in the FIX benchmark.